 Subsidized Direct Stafford Loans | Unsubsidized Direct Stafford LoansDirect PLUS Loans | Private Education Loans

-A Subsidized Direct Stafford Loan is a low-interest loan made to the student for education-related expenses.
+A Subsidized Direct Stafford Loan is a low-interest loan made to the undergraduate student for education-related expenses.
 The student must demonstrate financial need for Subsidized Stafford Loan eligibility.
 The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester).
 For loans first disbursed on or after July 1, 2012, Subsidized Stafford Loans are no longer eligible for this interest subsidy during the 6 month grace period following the student's separation from school.
-Subsidized Stafford Loans have a fixed interest rate, a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.
+Subsidized Stafford Loans have a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.